 Storing your clothes properly will help them last longer.
 Some clothes do best being folded.
 Sweaters and knitwear may get shoulder bumps and stretch out over time when placed on hangers.
 Folding them neatly and storing them on a shelf or in a drawer will help them maintain their shape.

 For items that need hanging, use the correct size and type of hanger to help keep its shape.
 There are hangers for every type of garment nowadays.
 You can find plastic, wooden, and non-slip hangers.
 Some are thicker for bulkier and heavier items like jackets and suits.
 Others are curved to better preserve the shape of your clothes.
 A little research and some trial and error will help you figure out which are best for your favorite clothes.
+These space-saving non-slip hangers have been so helpful for storing my clothes well.

 For seasonal clothing, launder items to get rid of any unwanted residue such as dirt or sweat before storing them away.
 Then use breathable garment bags (not the plastic bags from the dry cleaners) or store them in plastic storage containers with lids.